Minimum Entropic VaR

 Mathematical Formulation

-For a loss random variable with moment-generating function , EVaR at confidence level is:
+For any loss random variable with finite moment-generating function , the Chernoff bound gives

 EVaR vs CVaR